computationalneurobiology/ComputationalNeurobiology.github.io/members.md

 ---
 <!---
 This is really annoying to edit - the tables are really finicky about spaces - maybe convert to something else - r markdown?
--->
+The table widths are relative to the longest column, hence the &nbsp; &nbsp; padding to make sure alignment is right -->

 ### Leon French, Principal Investigator